apollographql/rover/docs/source/supergraphs.md

       file: ./films.graphql
 ```

-The first time you run `rover supergraph compose` with Federation 2 on a particular machine, you will need to accept the terms and conditions of the [ELv2 license](https://www.apollographql.com/docs/resources/elastic-license-v2-faq/).
-On future invocations, Rover remembers that you already accepted the license and will not prompt you again (even if you update Rover).
+The first time you run `rover supergraph compose` with Federation 2 on a particular machine, you're prompted to accept the terms and conditions of the [ELv2 license](https://www.apollographql.com/docs/resources/elastic-license-v2-faq/).
+On future invocations, Rover remembers that you already accepted the license and doesn't prompt you again (even if you update Rover).

 > ⚠️ **Important:** CI systems wipe away any persisted Rover configuration on each run, and they can't accept the interactive ELv2 prompt.
 To automatically accept the prompt in CI, do one of the following:
 >